Find Affordable College Courses

 Check out the journalism bachelor's degree programs at these schools if you want to attend one of the most popular in North Carolina.

-Our 2023 rankings named Appalachian State University the most popular school in North Carolina for journalism students working on their bachelor’s degree.
-Located in the town of Boone, Appalachian State is a public school with a fairly large student population.
+Our analysis found Appalachian State University to be the most popular school for journalism students who want to pursue a bachelor’s degree in North Carolina.
+Located in the town of Boone, Appalachian State is a public school with a very large student population.

 About 66% of the students majoring in journalism at the school are women while 34% are male.